-New leaks of UK ambassador memos claim Trump pulled out of Iran deal in 'diplomatic vandalism' to spite Obama
+UK ambassador vouched for 'legit' dossier author, said Trump killed Iran deal to spite Obama, leaks show

 President Trump abandoned the Iran nuclear deal last year in an act of "diplomatic vandalism" to spite Barack Obama, according to a new leaked diplomatic cable purportedly written by British ambassador Kim Darroch in 2018.

+Darroch also reportedly told a U.S. official that Christopher Steele, the author of the discredited anti-Trump dossier that the FBI used to justify secretly monitoring members of the Trump team, was "absolutely legit."
+Steele, in producing the dossier and several of its false or unsubstantiated claims, was funded by the Hillary Clinton campaign and Democratic National Committee.

-The cable was published by the Daily Mail on Sunday, days after the paper published several anti-Trump messages Darroch sent to Downing Street from 2017 to present.
+The documents was published by the The Mail on Sunday, days after the paper published several anti-Trump messages Darroch sent to Downing Street from 2017 to present.

 Darroch resigned as Britain's ambassador to the U.S. on Wednesday, after Trump announced the U.S. would "no longer deal" with him.
 Trump branded the ambassador a "pompous fool" in a Twitter fusillade.